uktrade/data-hub-frontend/docs/Deployments.md

     | Minor (0.**1**.0) | When a release contains at least one new feature. |
     | Patch (0.0.**1**) | When a release contains only fixes. |

+2. Push the tag to the remote - `git push origin v<VERSION_NUMBER>`

-2. Go to Jenkins and open the job used for FE deployments.
+2. Go to Jenkins and click on 'Build with Parameters.

 3. Select `production` for the environment.